 Thawing your turkey in the refrigerator is the best, most recommended way to get your turkey thawed out.
 Not only is it the method that is specifically recommended by the USDA as being safe, but it is also recommended by Butterball.
 However, it is also the slowest method out of all of your options so it is important to plan ahead (but requires no effort)!

-Placing your turkey into the refrigerator ensures that it remains at a safe temperature at all times so that bacteria can't grow.
+Placing your turkey in the refrigerator ensures that it remains at a safe temperature at all times so that bacteria can't grow.

 How To Thaw Turkey In The Refrigerator

-- Keep the turkey in its original packaging and place it on a tray.
+- Keep the turkey in its original packaging and place it on a tray breast-side-up.

-- Once completely thawed, the turkey can remain in the fridge for an extra 2 days before being cooked.
+- Once completely thawed, the turkey can remain in the fridge for up to an extra 2 days before being cooked.

 Thaw In Cold Water